avinashganguri/traffic/README.md

 Which has, <i>

-• Single-image, multi-class classification problem
+-Single-image, multi-class classification problem

-• More than 40 classes
+-More than 40 classes

-• More than 50,000 images in total
+-More than 50,000 images in total

-• Large, lifelike database </i>
+-Large, lifelike database </i>

 We would like to build a Convolutional Neural Network (CNN) Model to classify the images into respective categories.
 Moreover, CNN is best for image classification purposes.

 **Technologies, Libraries, Frameworks**

 <i>
-Numpy
+-Numpy

-Pandas
+-Pandas

-Matplotlib
+-Matplotlib

-Pillow
+-Pillow

-Tensorflow
+-Tensorflow

-Keras
+-Keras

-Tkinter Toolkit
+-Tkinter Toolkit <i>

 **Future Work**